You might also be interested in the Terms and Conditions page.

 At Fido we like to be helpful.
 We try to keep things simple.
 Yes, there's a lot of text.
 A lot of things are explained in boring detail, many times.
 We hope you will read these explanations at least once.
 But if you still find that we are as clear as mud, call us, email us, send us a letter, and we will do our best to help.
 Or ask your vet to help.
 (And if you like Fido, encourage others to get their pets chipped and registered here.)

 If you want to contact us by post, please use the following address:

 PO Box 484,

 Our site is available to pet owners 24 hours a day, 7 days a week, with very rare and brief outages for maintenance.
-(Usually very late at night, seldom longer than a few minutes.)
 Certain registered organisations have received exclusive access to our 24/7 telephone service for emergencies, such as when a rescue organisation recovers a lost animal in distress while in an area without Internet access.
 Fido is not a search and rescue service, nor can we locate lost pets that have not yet been scanned by the finders, so our support services are limited to matters pertaining to chip registrations.

 To enable the return of lost pets, Fido shares some data as follows: